 Even though Black women don’t have the same access to capital for entrepreneurship as other groups, they are founding companies anyway.
-Venture-backed Black entrepreneurs only account for 1 percent of total venture-backed founders, according to a 2018 diversity report by RateMyInvestor, but the total number of businesses owned by Black women grew 50 percent from 2014 to 2019, compared to 9 percent growth for businesses overall, according to a 2019 report by American Express.
+Venture-backed Black entrepreneurs only account for 1 percent of total venture-backed founders, but the total number of businesses owned by Black women grew 50 percent from 2014 to 2019, surpassing all other female demographics.

 After the latest Black Lives Matter movement sparked by the killing of George Floyd began, some investment companies began to take promising steps, such as the launch of a $100 million venture fund for startups led by founders of color by SoftBank, and venture capital firm Andreessen Horowitz’s $2.2 million Talent x Opportunity Fund and program.
 But Shelly Bell, founder and CEO of Black Girl Ventures, a social enterprise company that helps raise capital for women entrepreneurs of color, said these moves are likely not enough to counteract long-standing trends.

 “It’s tricky, because I don’t know that I see this changing the landscape for Black entrepreneurs, simply because, if the investors who are making these announcements only invest in people in the growth stage, you’re literally only talking about a handful of Black founders,” Bell said.